 Under this programme, ITC sells these clones to farmers for a nominal fee, and provides extensive support in terms of know-how of best practices like efficient inter-cropping, protecting plants from insect attacks, soil nutrients and logging.
 We also provide the farmers with a buy-back guarantee at the current prevailing rates when the tree matures.
 However, farmers are free to sell the wood to any other party as well.

-In addition to achieving self sufficiency, ITC had envisaged social forestry programme to alleviate poverty and to improve the livelihoods of people below poverty line, in support of National Poverty Alleviation Programme during 2001-02.
-This model simultaneously tackles problems of endemic poverty of tribals and meets part of the needs of woods for our business.
+In addition to achieving self sufficiency, ITC had envisaged social forestry programme to alleviate poverty and to improve the livelihoods of people below the poverty line, in support of National Poverty Alleviation Programme during 2001-02.
+This model simultaneously tackles problems of endemic poverty of tribals and meets part of the need of wood for our business.
 Multi species plantations along with inter crops are promoted on private wastelands by providing long term loans to resourceful households.